 The importance of having a physical business address cannot be overstated.
-It’s something often overlooked, but crucial in starting and running your remote business.
+It’s something that is often overlooked, but is crucial in starting and running your remote business.

 When setting up your Shopify store, you’ll be required to list a business address that will be used for merchant and payment accounts, customer returns, and any public elements of your Shopify store, like your contact page.

 Here are the 3 main options you have to choose from:

 - Listing your home address.
 Although this is the easiest route, it opens you up to a host of issues; the biggest one being privacy.

 - Using a PO Box.
 While this protects your privacy, it lacks credibility and comes with many restrictions that will impact your online store.

 - Obtaining a virtual mailbox.
 This option provides you with a separate business address to protect your privacy and is often located in prestigious locations, giving you a professional business image.

 In this article, you’ll learn which business address you should use for your Shopify store and why.